ifraud/ifraud.github.io/_drafts/env-setup.md

 Once you create a repository on github, you can follow the simple instructions there to set it up on your local machine.
-A lot of tutorials are available for getting a good overview of how git can be used for big project.
+A lot of tutorials are available for getting a good overview of how git can be used for a big project.
 A really good one is available [here](http://nvie.com/posts/a-successful-git-branching-model/).